Timothy C. Hain, MD • Page last modified: March 13, 2021

 The semicircular canals are not seen on this picture.

-One cut above the MRI on the left is this image.
+One cut above the MRI above is this image.
 Here, one can see the lateral semicircular canal (the partial rings).
 The cochlea is no longer seen as it is lower.
 The vertical canals are also not seen as they span several "cuts".
 The can be seen in full with MRI's that are rotated so that the cuts are oriented in the planes of the canals.